authelia/authelia/docs/content/en/configuration/identity-providers/open-id-connect.md

 #### pre_configured_consent_duration

-{{< confkey type="string (duration)" required="no" >}}
+{{< confkey type="duration" required="no" >}}

+*__Note:__ This setting uses the [duration notation format](../prologue/common.md#duration-notation-format).
+Please see the [common options](../prologue/common.md#duration-notation-format) documentation for information on this format.*

 Configuring this enables users of this client to remember their consent as a pre-configured consent.
-The value is period of time is in [duration notation format](../prologue/common.md#duration-notation-format).
 The period of time dictates how long a users choice to remember the pre-configured consent lasts.

 Pre-configured consents are only valid if the subject, client id are exactly the same and the requested scopes/audience match exactly with the granted scopes/audience.